Lightning eMotors Technology

-Rapidly accelerating the LEV or holding the LEV at a high rate of speed will require more power from the powertrain and will, therefore, drain batteries faster, negatively affecting vehicle range.
-The manner in which drivers operate the vehicle—what we call Driver Behavior—can significantly increase or decrease the Lightning Electric’s range.
+Rapidly accelerating the EV or holding the EV at a high rate of speed will require more power from the powertrain and will, therefore, drain batteries faster, negatively affecting vehicle range.
+The manner in which drivers operate the vehicle—what we call Driver Behavior—can significantly increase or decrease the EV’s range.
 Lightning eMotors offers Driver Training courses to encourage driving practices that extend range and maximize efficiency.

-The Lightning Electric captures energy using regenerative braking, where the electric motor acts as a generator to slow the vehicle and recharge the batteries.
+Lightning Electric vehicles capture energy using regenerative braking, where the electric motor acts as a generator to slow the vehicle and recharge the batteries.
 Regenerative braking occurs both when you lift your foot from the accelerator and when you press the brake.

 Considerations For Fleet Operations

-We currently do not offer our powertrain systems outside of the US, Canada and Latin America.
-However, we are happy to discuss opportunities.
+We currently offer our power train systems and completed vehicles in the US, Canada and Latin America.
+A partnership with an engineering company in the UK will result in vehicles becoming available there soon.
+We are happy to discuss opportunities for business in additional countries and regions.
 Please contact our sales team to learn more.

 We work with multiple EVSE partners covering all facets of charging options.
 In addition, we sell a range of Level 2 AC chargers and DC Fast chargers.